menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ehrenberg - Cibola is worth considering.

-Ehrenberg - Cibola is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Ehrenberg - Cibola does not have a public transit system used by locals to get to and from work.

 The per capita income in Ehrenberg - Cibola in 2022 was $18,526, which is low income relative to Arizona and the nation.
 This equates to an annual income of $74,104 for a family of four.
 Ehrenberg - Cibola also has one of the higher rates of people living in poverty in the nation, with 52.92% of its population below the federal poverty line.